tvooo/thesis/Design.md

 \label{fig:bottombar}
 \end{figure}

 On the right side of the bottom bar, two toggle buttons allow for enabling and disabling of two features.
 The right button, showing a list icon, shows or hides the sidebar.
-The left button with the label „Highlight Global“ toggles the highlighting of the global scope (as described above).
+The left button with the label “Highlight Global” toggles the highlighting of the global scope (as described above).

 The left side of the bottom bar shows the breadcrumbs known from the scripted prototype.
 The breadcrumbs, implemented here as simple buttons, are labeled with the corresponding scope name.
 The global scope is always on the left, whereas the currently local, active scope is on the right.
 By hovering over any of the breadcrumb buttons, the user can preview the respective scope highlighting in the editor.
 The preview is applied in addition to the currently active highlight, in a different colour.